Farshid-Monhaseri/app-framework-binder/docs/reference-v3/func-req.md

  * Establishes for the client link identified by 'req' a subscription
  * to the 'event'.
  *
+ * Establishing subscription MUST be called BEFORE replying to the request.
+ *
  * @param req the request
  * @param event the event to subscribe
  *